MattJeanes/TeslaMateAgile/README.md

 #### Nordpool regions
 Currently available areas are `Bergen, DK1, DK2, FI, Kr.sand, Molde, OSLO, SE1, SE2, SE3, SE4, SYS, Tr.heim, Tromsø`

+### VAT
+Prices on Nordpool apear to be without VAT so this defines a multiplier to be applied befor using the price for further calculations.

 ## Troubleshooting